yyyyCode/EffiSkel/README.md

 ## 📚 Datasets

+We use the dataset APPS+EFFI for training.

+You can download the APPS+EFFI dataset from the [data](data/APPS+EFFI) folder.

-We used three datasets: APPS & EffiBench & APPS+EFFI.
+We use five datasets for evaluation: Mercury & ENAMEL & APPS & EffiBench &HumanEval-X (Java).

 You can download the APPS dataset [here](https://github.com/hendrycks/apps) and EffiBench [here](https://github.com/huangd1999/EffiBench).

-You can download the APPS+EFFI dataset from the [data](data/APPS+EFFI) folder.

 ## 🤗 Model
-We fine-tune on four models:
+We fine-tune on five models:
   - [Qwen2.5-Coder (1.5B)](https://huggingface.co/Qwen/Qwen2.5-Coder-1.5B-Instruct)
   - [StarCoder2 (3B)](https://huggingface.co/bigcode/starcoder2-3b)
   - [DeepSeek-Coder (6.7B)](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct)